List of Moomin characters: The Mymbles

-Nanna

 Niblings

 (klippdassar – "rock hyraxes"; compare dassa, "patter or sneak around, walk quietly; (in some areas) hurry up when working; (in child language and rhymes) dance"; also called by the variant name klibbtassar, explained as klibba/klibbig, "to stick/sticky" + tass, "paw") – small aquatic creatures, which chew off people's noses if they are too long for their taste.
 They enjoy doing the multiplication contests devised by the rather bossy Hemulen's Aunt.

 Ninny

 (Swedish – a real female first name, mostly used as a nickname, e.g. for Anna) – Ninny first appears in Tales From Moomin Valley in the story "The Invisible Child".
 She turned invisible by being frightened too much by her former caretaker.
 This caretaker gave Ninny to Too-ticky, who then brought her to Moominmama to help make Ninny visible again.
 Moominmamma succeeds with one of her granny's 'Infallible Household Remedies' and lots of love.
 Ninny at first is a bore and doesn't know how to play games or have fun.
 She becomes completely visible during a day on the beach.
 Moominpappa plans on sneaking up and scaring Moominmamma, but Ninny rushes up behind and shoves Moominpappa into the sea.
 In the end, the family realizes Ninny is very similar to Little My.